nicholasnjihian/udadisi-sensor-network/README.md

 ---

 I am using an ARM Mbed development board, but this is just for building a prototype.
 I will probably use an STM32 board in production.
 However, in both staging and production, I will use an ARM Cortex-based board.

 I could have used an Arduino but most cheap Arduinos are rather limited in functionality if they use the ATMega chip.
 However, the Arduino is a good prototyping board just like the ARM Mbed.
-However, in production the ST, Texas Instruments and PIC mocrocontrollers are preferred.
+However, in production the ST, Texas Instruments and PIC microcontrollers are preferred.

 For LoRaWAN communications(I am using LoRA network) I use an Mbed OS Enabled development board together with a LoRa shield.
 A LoRA gateway can be built using a Raspberry Pi and an IMST iC880A concentrator.
 At about 150 euros, this is a cost-efficient option.